 All students are sent a copy of the Student Handbook and Atlas Junior Code of Conduct for Students prior to their trip.
-Copies of the Code are pinned to the notice boards in accommodation buildings.
+Copies of the Code are pinned to the notice boards in accommodation buildings and in all classrooms.

 10.2.
 Staff Induction